|Dates / Deadlines:|

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
-US passport holders will need a visa to participate in this program.
-International students should meet with their International Student Advisor and Education Abroad Advisor in the International Studies Office as part of the application process.
-All participants will receive instructions about visa applications and timelines upon acceptance.
+US passport holders and most non-US passport holders will need a visa to participate in this program.
+The ISO will assist with the visa application process and collect applications in a batch.
+International students should meet with their International Student Advisor at the International Studies Office for information about re-entering the U.S. at the conclusion of the program.